woocommerce/qit-documentation/docs/managed-tests/validation.md

   All required metadata is present and correct, and no invalid headers or incompatible feature declarations were found.

 - **Warning:**
   Some headers may be missing or incorrect, or you declared incompatibility with WooCommerce features that you should ideally support.
-If you’re a theme developer, outdated templates are flagged as warnings (though not currently failures) and should be updated.
+If you’re a theme developer, outdated templates are flagged as warnings and should be updated.

-*(Note: The previous documentation referred to outdated theme templates as a “failure” for themes; however, at present they are treated as warnings.)*

 ## Interpreting results